 Highest Salary After Attending: $42,837

-Kent State University, located in Kent, Ohio, is a highly recognized public university.
-It has an enrollment of 21,100 undergraduate students and a total population of 26,597 across the institution.
+Kent State University in Kent, Ohio has an enrollment of 21,100 undergraduate students and a total population of 26,597 across the institution.
 Kent State’s acceptance rate is 87%–making it one of the more selective schools in Ohio.
 Popular majors to study at Kent State include Nursing, Psychology, and Fashion and Apparel Merchandising.
 Niche.com ranked KSU #6 in Top Public Universities in Ohio and awarded them a grade rating of B. Kent State University has a lot of success which is shown by their high graduation rate of 65%.
-Those students who graduate from Kent State typically go on to earn a starting salary of $31,000.
+The average starting salary of Kent State graduates is $31,000.